karansingh-in/karansingh-in/README.md

 * ✉️  You can contact me at [karannsinggh@gmail.com](mailto:karannsinggh@gmail.com)

-* 🤝  I build things with HTML,CSS,JS and Java.
+* 🤝  I build things with HTML, CSS, JS and Java.

 * 🤝  I'm open to collaborating on projects.